ufosc/club-documents/Administrative/Guides/President.md

 Keep a history of the club and it's progress in the [club-history](../Club-History.md) file and put out a yearly State of the Club (like [this](../../Semesters/2017-Spring/State-of-the-Club.md)).
 Both of these help to measure club improvement, mark problems encountered, and possible solutions.
 This is a good spot to learn from and see what solutions have been tried in the past.
 It also gives credit to past members' work.
 The State of the Club is also good to send the adviser.

 Speaking of adviser, Dr. Hill takes a hands off approach.
 He has a lot of experience with integrating hardware and software, which could be useful in the future.
 We have also talked about starting an open source class to give people time to work on projects and learn about open source.
 He said he would learn more about the process as he was trying do do it with other professors and get back to us.

+Talking with and helping people can have a powerful affect.
+Represent the club well, and you'll be surprised who will want to join.

 ## Final Thoughts